CLARIAH/clariah-plus/README.md

 The aims of the IG on Curation are:
 - foster discussion and knowledge sharing regarding data curation, modeling and enrichment
 - develop and share best practices
-- inform development of CLARIAH Curation tools and services
+- inform development of CLARIAH curation tools and services

 ## Scope of the Interest Group